 The KDES Student Health Office is maintained for the care of sick or injured students.
 The emphasis for both is on first aid and short-term care, with the goal of returning students to the classroom as quickly as possible.
+Students with allergies, chronic illnesses, or medications will be provided with ongoing care by the school nurse.

-If a student is deemed too sick to stay in school, then that student should be picked up at school by a parent, legal guardian, or representative (whose name must be listed on file at school) within one hour of the nurse's call and taken home, to a doctor, or to a hospital (depending on the severity of the issue).
-Sick students should stay home until they are free from the following symptoms for at least 24 hours:
+If a student is deemed too sick or injured to stay in school, then that student should be picked up at school by a parent, legal guardian, or representative (whose name must be listed on file at school) within one hour of the nurse's call and taken home, to a doctor, or to a hospital (depending on the severity of the issue).
+Students with fever, vomiting, or diarrhea must stay home from school.
+Students may return after 24 hours from their last occurrence of fever, vomit, or diarrhea.
+This does not include the use of fever-reducing medications.